BillyDoesDev/Steganography/README.md

 **Linux:**
 `python3 -m venv venv`

-Once the virtual environment has been created, actuvate it
+Once the virtual environment has been created, activate it

 **Windows:**
 `venv/Scripts/activate.bat`